kubernetes/website/content/en/docs/concepts/workloads/controllers/daemonset.md

 {{< feature-state state="beta" for-kubernetes-version="1.12" >}}

-A DaemonSet ensures that all eligible nodes run a copy of a Pod.
+A DaemonSet resource type ensures that all eligible nodes run a copy of a Pod.
 Normally, the node that a Pod runs on is selected by the Kubernetes scheduler.
-However, DaemonSet pods are created and scheduled by the DaemonSet controller instead.
+However, DaemonSet pods can also be created and scheduled by a DaemonSet controller instead.
 That introduces the following issues:

  * Inconsistent Pod behavior: Normal Pods waiting to be scheduled are created